juliencoste/cicd-fake-backend-gitlab/README.md

 ## Description

-This repository is used to demonstrate how to use Jenkinsfile to build pipeline
+This repository is used to demonstrate how to gitlab-ci to build pipeline

-### ci-cd-fake-backend-jenkins
+### ci-cd-fake-backend-gitlab

 chaine d'integration deploiement continue avec fake-backend